wasabeef/wasabeef/README.md

 - 👨‍💻 Currently Working at CyberAgent and NowDo.

-- 🐶 Dog 🐕‍ and Gaming 🎮
+- 👍 Dog 🐶 and Gaming 🎮

 - ✈️ Open to Remote Job Opportunities